Building an app in a week: local councils turbocharge environmental health inspection processes with low-code

 - An automated schedule builder, including a timer and SLAs

 - Programmed inspection imports and the ability to add multiple cases automatically.

 After a successful day of collaboration, the insights captured were used to write up the process flow and serve as the basis for the application.
 From there, Netcall’s build team got straight to work, using a design sprint methodology to build out the process for the application.
 Due to the ease-of-use and drag-and-drop functionality of the low-code platform, the speed of development was vastly accelerated, taking a matter of days compared to usual process development time of weeks or months.

-Now completed, the new module provides hospitality businesses with the ability to request inspections, whilst councils can schedule, confirm progress and arrange follow-up visits.
+The Inspection Module Localdigital App in a week provides hospitality businesses with the ability to request inspections, whilst councils can schedule, confirm progress and arrange follow-up visits.
 The user-friendly interface, which is now used by food hygiene officers, means that all case files can be accessed from one place, alongside relevant documentation, inspection history, notes and correspondence.
 Officers can now easily track the status of an inspection and mark the case as complete once concluded.
 Confirmation and correspondence emails are automated, helping to lessen the administrative pressures on officers.
 This enables cases to be dealt with faster and more efficiently – whilst keeping businesses informed throughout the whole process.